numinary/numinary.github.io/_posts/2017-01-03-welcome-to-2017-year-40-of-the-business-analytics-winter.markdown

 Of course, all the plumbing and the languages and tools are different.
 And we don't need a CalComp plotter to to do graphics.
 But fundamentally, most business data analysis is still spreadsheets and pivot tables.
 Note I'm not saying there <em>is</em> nothing new, just that most business data analysis is the same old same-old.

-We can offer several reasons why the advances weren't more prominent:
+We can imagine several reasons why the advances weren't more prominent:

 1. Endless new ways to <b>make the same old stuff make the old stuff look new and shiny</b>.
 Tree-maps, bubble-charts, and word-clouds are all just alternative renditions of cross-tabs.